County Kerry: County council

-The principal local authority is Kerry County Council.
+The local authority for the county is Kerry County Council.
 The council provides a number of services including planning, roads maintenance, fire brigade, council housing, water supply, waste collection, recycling and landfill, higher education grants and funding for arts and culture.

+The county is divided into five municipal districts with local responsibility: Corca Dhuibhne–Castleisland, Kenmare, Killarney, Listowel, and Tralee.

 Town councils

-An additional tier of local government existed in the three largest towns in the county, Killarney, Listowel and Tralee until the 2014 local elections were held on 23 May 2014.
-These elections were held following the changes effected by the Local Government Reform Act 2014.
-The act abolished town councils and introduced municipal districts.
-County Kerry was divided into four municipal districts, which are identical with the local electoral areas (LEA) used for election of Councillors.
+Prior to the 2014 local elections held on 23 May 2014, Killarney, Listowel and Tralee each had town councils.
+They were abolished under the Local Government Reform Act 2014.

 Parliamentary representation

-Following boundary changes in 2016, Kerry is represented in Dáil Éireann by five TDs returned from a single parliamentary constituency.
-The TDs elected to the 33rd Dáil Éireann at the 2020 general election included Pa Daly (SF), Norma Foley (FF), Brendan Griffin (FG), Danny Healy-Rae (Independent) and Michael Healy-Rae (Independent).
+Following boundary changes in 2016, Kerry is represented in Dáil Éireann by five TDs returned from a single Dáil constituency of Kerry.

 Culture

 As a region on the extremity of Ireland, the culture of Kerry was less susceptible to outside influences and has preserved the Irish language, as well as Irish traditional music, song and dance.
 The Sliabh Luachra area of northeast Kerry, that borders Limerick and Cork, is renowned for its traditional music, dance and song, especially its slides, polkas and fiddle playing.
 The Siamsa Tíre centre in Tralee is a hub of traditional Irish pastimes.
 Corca Dhuibhne and Uíbh Ráthach are considered Gaeltacht regions and Irish culture is also very strong in these areas.

 The Blasket Islands off the Dingle Peninsula are known for their rich literary heritage; authors such as Peig Sayers, Muiris Ó Súilleabháin and Tomás Ó Criomhthain have all written books about life on the islands, which were evacuated in 1953 due to increasingly extreme weather conditions that made them uninhabitable.
 John B Keane, a native of Listowel, is considered one of Ireland's greatest playwrights and is known for his works such as The Field, Sive and Big Maggie.
 The annual Listowel Writers' Week Festival serves as a celebration of Irish writers past and present.